Top 10 Website Monitoring Tools

 StatusCake is a very accurate global website monitoring tool used by thousands of customers.
 Some of their clients include Netflix, Go Daddy, DuckDuckGo, Google, EA, and NASA.
 They pride themselves in having no false positives and provide a lot more than just another uptime monitoring tool.
 They also have a lot of integrations for notifications, with tools such as Slack, Zapier, PagerDuty, and more.

 They do have a free plan which includes unlimited monitors, unlimited alerts, and a 5 minute check rate.
-Paid plans start out at 24.49/month which include 8 test locations, 1 minute check rates, and much more.
+Paid plans start out at around $20/month which include more test locations, 1 minute check rates, and much more.

 Uptrends offers both website monitoring and server monitoring.
 They have been around since 2007 and have worked with clients such as DHL, eBay, PBS, Schiesser, and Episerver.
 If you want a beautiful looking website monitoring tool, definitely give this one a look!
 Their dashboard UI is amazing.